jwodder/javaproperties/docs/plain.rst

     \t \n \f \r \uXXXX \\

+Unicode characters outside the Basic Multilingual Plane can be represented by a pair of ``\uXXXX`` escape sequences encoding the corresponding UTF-16 surrogate pair.

-If a backslash is followed by any other character, the backslash is dropped.
+If a backslash is followed by character other than those listed above, the backslash is discarded.

-By default, keys & values in ``.properties`` files are encoded in ASCII, and comments are encoded in Latin-1; characters outside these ranges, along with any unprintable characters, are escaped with the escape sequences listed above.
-Unicode characters outside the Basic Multilingual Plane are first converted to UTF-16 surrogate pairs before escaping with ``\uXXXX`` escapes.

 An example simple line-oriented ``.properties`` file: